alphagov/penetration-testing-instance/README.md

 ### Pre-requisite:
 Within the AWS account you wish to deploy to.

+- Ensure you have installed and configured aws-vault.
+More info: https://github.com/99designs/aws-vault

 - Go to AWS Marketplace search for Kali and open a subscription.

+- Ensure you are using terraform `0.12.3`

 - Assume the role of the aws account you wish to deploy to at your cli.
+If this is your first time, you will need to create an access key on the `gds-users` account to be able to assume role programatically.
+See aws doc: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey

-*Note that this has already been done for the `security-vuln-testing` aws account*
+*Note that this has already been done for the `security-vuln-testing` aws account.
+If you are using another aws account, ensure you change line 6 on https://github.com/alphagov/penetration-testing-instance/blob/readme-update/terraform/main.tf to replace the s3 bucket name.
+Create the bucket manually before running the terraform template.*

 ### Deploy with the below commands

-- Ensure you are using terraform `0.12.3`
+- Clone this GitHub repository:

-- `git clone git@github.com:alphagov/penetration-testing-instance.git`
+`git clone git@github.com:alphagov/penetration-testing-instance.git`

 - `cd penetration-testing-instance/terraform`

 - edit main.tf and place in your public ssh-key at ssh-pub-key-{number}.
+Note for MAC users: run `ssh-add -L` to get your public key.

 - `terraform init; terraform plan`

 *AWS Vault: `aws-vault exec <profile> -- terraform init; terraform plan`*

 - If the plan looks good then run:
-`terraform apply`
+`aws-vault exec <profile> -- terraform apply`

 - The public IP will be output by TF

 - Once the instance is up, to access use:
 `ssh pentester@<public-ip-address>`

+- Once you have finihed with the Kali instance, destroy it:
+`aws-vault exec <profile> -- terraform destroy`

 ## Cheatsheet to get started on some of the tooling
 CHEATSHEET FOR TOOLING